 It was during this exodus, that the lighthouses at American Shoal, Sombrero Reef, and Alligator Reef were remanned by the Coast Guard as lookout towers.
 American Shoal lighthouse had deteriorated significantly since it was automated, and surprisingly a lot of the damage was by termites, who had been whittling away on the dwelling’s wooden interior.
 Quick repairs were made, and a crew assigned to the lighthouse.
 A member of the team was always on watch and in regular radio communication with the other towers.

 In 1981, Looe Key, with its live coral and teaming sea life, was designated a marine sanctuary.
-American Shoal Lighthouse is still active today, helping keep the reef safe from the hulls of passing vessels.
+American Shoal Lighthouse was deactivated in 2015, when a thirty-foot-tall tower, erected nearby and topped by an automated light, took over the function of warning mariners of the submerged dangers in the area.